Snickser/Color-Music/README.md

 - ArduinoFFT https://github.com/kosme/arduinoFFT <i>(in old release for ESP8266/ESP32)</i>
 - EncButton library https://github.com/GyverLibs/EncButton
 - Mic on MAX9814 amplifier (or any similar), or any line-input audio signal.
-- EC11 encoder for switch modes, brightness and sensitivity.
+- EC11 encoder for switch modes, brightness and sensitivity (and etc.).
 - Arduino Nano (or any other where the specified libraries work).

 <b>Список эффектов:</b>